Baarilliant-ai/alive-mod/getting_started/index.md

 ## Next Steps

-After getting familiar with the basics, explore the [Villager Traits]({{ site.baseurl }}/villager-traits/) section to learn about the different personalities and characteristics of villagers based on their professions.
+After getting familiar with the basics, explore these sections:

+- [Villager Traits]({{ site.baseurl }}/villager-traits/): Learn about the different personalities and characteristics of villagers based on their professions
+- [Data Packs]({{ site.baseurl }}/datapacks/): Discover how to customize the mod using data packs without changing any code

 For additional help and to connect with other users, join the [Alive Discord community](https://discord.gg/7KVqSQ3XXK).